slackapi/node-slack-sdk/docs/_pages/web_client.md

 When using [workspace tokens](https://api.slack.com/docs/working-with-workspace-tokens), some methods allow your app to perform the action [on behalf of a user](https://api.slack.com/docs/working-for-users).
-To use one of these methods, your app will provide the user's ID in the options a property named `on_behalf_of`.
+To use one of these methods, your app will provide the user's ID as an option named `on_behalf_of`.

 ```javascript
 const { WebClient } = require('@slack/client');